Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Conductor cost depreciation model

 \subsection{Linear temperature approximation}

-The current–temperature relationship is convex under realistic operating conditions, as confirmed through parametric sweeps of an ACSR Finch conductor (current: 500–3500 A, wind speed: 0–8 m/s, ambient temperature: 0–45 °C).
-Concave regions appear only for extreme overheating ($\tau \ge 350$ °C, wind speed $\le 2$ m/s), which are beyond the safe operating range for ACSR.
-Thus, a linear approximation provides a conservative and computationally efficient proxy.
-Figure \ref{fig:LinearFit} shows the linear fit of the HBE-derived temperature curve.
-Within the emergency loading range (100–150\% of rated current \cite{ATC2012}), the linear proxy yields a mean absolute error of 0.7\% and a maximum error of 2.2\%.
-Because the function is convex, the linearization is constructed to slightly overestimate temperature, ensuring conservativeness.
+The current-temperature relationship obtained from equation \eqref{Eq:HBE} cannot be incorporated straight to an optimization problem, since it lacks a closed-form solution.
+The current–temperature relationship is convex under realistic operating conditions,\footnote{Confirmed through parametric sweeps of ACSR Finch (current: 500–3500 A, wind speed: 0–8 m/s, ambient temperature: 0–45 °C, solar irradiance: 0-1200 W/$m^2$).
+Concave regions occur only under conditions beyond the safe operating range for ACSR ($\tau \ge 350$ °C, wind speed $\le 2$ m/s).} making the linear proxy conservative and computationally efficient.
+Figure \ref{fig:LinearFit} shows the linear fit of the HBE temperature curve.
+Within the emergency loading range (100–150\% of rated current \cite{ATC2012}), the linear proxy yields a MAE of 1.35\% and a maximum error of 1.92\%.
+Since the function is convex, the fit overestimates temperature, ensuring conservativeness. \allowdisplaybreaks

 This loading-temperature relationship can be embedded in optimization problems including the DC power flow (PF) equation.
 The constraints are formulated as ($\forall l\in\mathcal{L},t \in\mathcal{T}$):